ArmanKarapet/Hello_Android/README.md

 # Hello_Android
-It is for starting Android 13.6.2016
+This github for starting Android 13.6.2016.